hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 ```

 ### Optimizing System Performance:
 We learned how to use copy-on-write to get value semantics from mixed types, but uses of copy-on-write go far beyond.
 For example, Swift's Array implementation reduces memory footprint by intentionally wrapping value types inside reference types, using copy-on-write (lazy copy) to avoid excessive memory allocation of large value type objects.
 Can you imagine a huge chunk of memory being allocated on the stack everytime a large array is assigned or passed into a function call?
 Just thinking about it makes my spine tingle.
-If we ever find ourselves in need of a similar performance boost, the template is very similar to what we have laid out earlier.
+Anyhow, the template is very similar to that we've laid out earlier.

 ```Swift
 // Reference type Ref is a value type wrapper